 Months 6-12:

-- Continued progress toward goal weight
+- Continued progress toward goals

-- Long-term benefits realized
+- Long-term benefits may be realized

 - Sustainable habit formation